hoangvvo/next-connect/README.md

 - It does not include any [helper methods](http://expressjs.com/en/4x/api.html#res.append) or template engine (you can incorporate them using middleware)
 - It does not suppoprt error-handling middleware pattern.
 Use `options.onError` instead.

+It is more like good ol' [connect](https://www.npmjs.com/package/connect) (hence the name) with method routing.

 ### nc(options)

 Initialize an instance of `next-connect`.